-Take the family to a plant nursery for a holiday card featuring lush greenery, while still being indoors.
-This is the perfect photo location for the family wanting to incorporate greenery in their holiday photo but doesn’t want to be out in the cold.
-Nurseries also tend to have a wide variety of plants, so pick your favorite blooms and get shooting!
+Take the family to a plant nursery for a holiday card featuring lush greenery.
+This is the perfect photo location for the family wanting to incorporate some beautiful flowers, ivy, or ferns into the backdrop.
+Nurseries and gardens tend to have a wide variety of plants, so let your children run to their favorite spots and get shooting!

 Take the family for a picnic to capture those seasonal smiles.
 All you need is a blanket and the perfect grassy field to capture some holiday photo magic.
 This is also great for the family wanting an easy backyard holiday photo shoot idea, just grab a blanket and head outside.